statespacedev/statespace/README.md

 [notes](https://gitlab.com/noahhsmith/statespace/blob/master/docs/readme.md)

-uncertainty, confidence, knowledge

-their evolution with time and various processes, including noise and observations

-risk and the cost of errors
+uncertainty and confidence, their evolution with time, noise, and observations, risk and the cost of errors

 [The Flaw of Averages: Why We Underestimate Risk in the Face of Uncertainty, Sam L. Savage](http://a.co/cDDBO9p)